omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

     description: >-
       From our store, based in the “Invicta” city of Porto, we will begin our journey heading to Esposende, a seaside city located to the North.
-During this second day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras”, until you reach Esposende, a city from the Middle Ages.
-A huge variety of fishing villages (Póvoa de Varzim) will be met by us, where we can experience ancient traditions linked to the fish exploration, as well as taste this famous gastronomy.
+During this day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras”.
+A huge variety of fishing villages will be met by us, where we can experience ancient traditions linked to the fish exploration, as well as taste this famous gastronomy.
 In Vila do Conde, you’ll know why these Portuguese coastal cities were so important during